Alf Milward

 Alfred Milward (12 September 1870 – 1 June 1941) was a professional footballer who played in the 1893 and 1897 FA Cup Finals for Everton and in the 1900 FA Cup Final for Southampton.

 Early career

 Born in Great Marlow, Milward was one of the first Southerners to establish himself in the Football League.
 The son of a tradesman, he was educated at Sir William Borlase's Grammar School and played for the school's Old Boys team and for Marlow, before joining Everton in May 1888.

-A well-built, hard-working, determined and technically clever winger, he contested every ball, played at full stretch for the duration of the game and had a knack of delivering a cross-field pass to perfection from up to 40 yards, combined with his shooting power from wide positions.
+He played as a winger, known to contest almost every ball, while playing at full stretch for the duration of each game.
+He had a knack for delivering cross-field passes from up to 40 yards, combined with his shooting power from wide positions.

 Everton

 League debut

 Milward made his league debut as centre-forward at Leamington Road against Blackburn Rovers on 10 November 1888.
 Both teams had uniforms of similar colours: blue and white, but Rovers allowed Everton to wear their normal colours and came out in red and black jerseys.
 The match started at a frantic pace but neither side was particularly threatened.
 However, at one point Everton's right side struggled to cope with the Rovers' attack and Rovers exploited this to score.
 At half-time the score was 1–0 to Blackburn Rovers.
 In the second half, Everton had the sun behind them and started more aggressively.
 Everton's goalkeeper Robert Smalley had to make a good save to prevent Rovers scoring, but with the wind at their backs, Everton's play became flat and Rovers took full advantage scoring twice more, with the match finishing 3–0 to Blackburn Rovers.